-Topics > County Durham > Bowes > Rey Cross, Bowes
+Topics > County Durham > Bowes > Rey Cross, west of Bowes

-Rey Cross, in the civil parish of Bowes.
-Base and fragment of a 10th century cross shaft, which is believed to have been erected by King Edwin of Northumbria to mark the boundary of his Kingdom and the Scottish Kingdom of Strathclyde.
+Rey Cross is located at the side of a layby on the north side of the A66 road, about 5 miles west of Bowes.
+This is the stone base and fragment of a 10th century cross shaft, which is believed to have been erected by King Edwin of Northumbria to mark the boundary of his Kingdom and the Scottish Kingdom of Strathclyde.
 Eric Bloodaxe, the last Viking King, was killed at Rey Cross in 945, marking the end of Viking rule in Northern England.[1]
+Rey Cross is Grade II* listed on the National Heritage List for England.

 from Flickr (flickr)